1145Dragonp/WedJsGameEngine/README.md

 # WedJsGameEngine
-Web-based game engine running in the
+Web-based game engine running in the browser